Make your users feel like your events calendar is a seamless part of your website

 3. Make face-to-face connections.

 We already mentioned the importance of brand recognition, but really connecting with your clients, audience, or members on a personal level has a big impact on their engagement.
 These important face-to-face connections are rare in the virtual world, and can really solidify someone’s interest in your group or company.
+Creating these connections are a key component of Localist's mission as we move into 2018.

 4. Strengthen your community.